 The Department of English offers one secondary field for non-concentrators.
 It is designed to be flexible enough to accommodate every kind of interest in this broad field.

 The requirements detailed below apply to students declaring a secondary field in English beginning in academic year 2020-21.
 Students declaring the secondary field prior to 2020-21 should consult the relevant archived version of the Handbook for Students and contact the department for further information.

 REQUIREMENTS: 6 courses (24 credits)

 The six courses may be taken in any sequence.
-With the exception of Freshman Seminars, each course must be taken for a letter grade, with a minimum threshold of C-.
-Only one course from Harvard Summer School or study abroad that is not taught by a faculty member in the English department at Harvard may count for the secondary field.
-No more than two creative writing courses may count toward the total of six.
-The secondary field in English is largely self-administered.
+With the exception of Freshman Seminars taught by English Department faculty, each course must be taken for a letter grade, with a minimum grade of C-.
 The six required courses must be completed by the end of the senior year.

 ADVISING RESOURCES AND EXPECTATIONS

-Students pursuing a secondary field are urged to seek out members of the English department faculty for advice on their specific course choices.
-For general information about the department, its faculty, and courses, please visit the department website.
+Students pursuing a secondary field are urged to seek out members of the English Department faculty for advice on their specific course choices.
+For general information about the department, its faculty, and its courses, please visit the department website.

-For more information on the secondary field and for advising, please speak to the Undergraduate Program Assistant/Secondary Field Coordinator, Henry Vega Ortiz (617-495-8443, email@example.com).
+For more information on the secondary field and for advising, please speak to the Undergraduate Program Assistant/Secondary Field Coordinator, Henry Vega Ortiz.